Frequently Asked Questions

 4. Create one's own PDF report based on the PharmCAT .JSON file

-5. Why do PharmCAT output have genetic variants that are not listed in the pharmcat_position.vcf?
+5. Why does PharmCAT output have genetic variants that are not listed in the pharmcat_position.vcf?

 4. Gene-specific